mobiusklein/glypy/docs/source/database_module_tutorial/database_module_tutorial.rst

-Depending upon the version of ``pygly2`` you have, you may see fewer or more records as the library matures to handle more irregular structures.
+Depending upon the version of ``glypy`` you have, you may see fewer or more records as the library matures to handle more irregular structures.
 As of this moment, it doesn't attempt to represent structures with ``REP`` repeating elements or ``UND`` undefined subgraphs.
 This version